WEDNESDAY, MARCH 29, 2023

 Review the most significant updates in IP law from 2022.

-Last year, comprehensive privacy legislation was introduced in 27 state legislatures and adopted in Utah and Connecticut.
-At the federal level, data privacy and security issues were the topic of numerous congressional hearings and related legislation achieved an unprecedented level of bipartisan support.
-These developments and new waves of privacy and security-related litigation have contributed to an already complex web of considerations and obligations for businesses.
-During this CLE presentation, we attempt to "untangle the web," addressing these developments and providing 10 practical steps businesses can take to comply.
+Last year, comprehensive privacy legislation was introduced in twenty-seven state legislatures and adopted in Utah and Connecticut.
+At the federal level, data privacy and security issues were the topic of numerous Congressional hearings and related legislation achieved an unprecedented level of bipartisan support.
+These developments and new waves of privacy and security-related litigation have contributed to an already complex web of legal considerations and ethical obligations for lawyers.
+During this CLE presentation, we attempt to “untangle the web”, addressing these developments and providing ten practical steps lawyers can take to comply with the applicable regulatory and ethical obligations.
+We also provide practical guidance related to protecting personal information obtained from customers/clients, including insights generated from recent cyberattack trends.

 The evolving landscape of intellectual property continues to impact a variety of different areas.